Policy: EMERITUS FACULTY

 a. use library facilities,

-g. request office, laboratory space, and/or secretarial help, as available.
-Since the resources of the various departments vary, no university-wide policy can guarantee access.
-Such accommodations may be extended to emeritus faculty with the understanding that the instructional, research, and service requirements of the tenurable faculty have priority.
+f. request office, laboratory space, and/or secretarial help, as available Office and laboratory space may be extended to emeritus faculty consistent with the university Space Management Policy and with the understanding that the instructional, research, and service requirements of the tenurable faculty have priority.

 Note: Any or all privileges granted emeritus faculty may be rescinded should it become necessary to do so.